Wilkes University

 Capstone Requirements

-The Master of Arts in Creative Writing Capstone is where students have a chance to demonstrate their full mastery of their major area that meet all of the student learning outcomes listed above.
-All Master of Arts creative projects, no matter which track, will be evaluated by an outside reader who is an industry expert--an experienced NYC editor, literary agent, publisher, producer, or director.
-A unique quality of the Wilkes M.A. is how that work comes together in the final capstone, a public presentation of their work during the final residency..
+The Master of Arts in Creative Writing Capstone is where students have a chance to demonstrate their full mastery of their major area, meeting all of the student learning outcomes listed above.
+All Master of Arts creative projects, no matter which track, will be evaluated by an outside reader who is an industry expert–an experienced editor, literary agent, publisher, producer, or director.
+The student’s work comes together in the final residency by way of a capstone presentation of their work..
 All capstones, no matter which area the graduate selects, must have both a written and spoken component and must also meet specified graduation criteria.
+(The Creative Writing Program Handbook contains details of the capstone requirements for individual genres.)

 The following are the area-specific requirements for the Master of Arts in Creative Writing capstone: